ruediger/wasm-demo-web/README.md

-Just some playing around with canvas and wasm/web_sys.
+Just some playing around with canvas, wasm/web_sys, websockets, and warp.

-Run `./build.sh` to build and run python `http.server`.
+- `server/` implements an http and websocket server using warp.

 Based off of https://github.com/rustwasm/wasm-bindgen examples.

 Image source https://commons.wikimedia.org/wiki/File:Mistletoebird_-_Round_Hill_Nature_Reserve.jpg License cc-by-sa 4.0 author JJ Harrison.

+# Build & Run

+Build the wasm module using `wasm-pack build --target web` from the top level directory.
+Run the server by running `cargo run` from `server/src`.
+Unfortunately due to relative paths it has to be from there :).
+Visit http://127.0.0.1:3030/ to play around.

 # License